Key Takeaway

 Is CagriSema just Wegovy plus an amylin drug?

 Yes.
-CagriSema combines semaglutide 2.4 mg (the same active ingredient and dose as Wegovy) with cagrilintide 2.4 mg (a long-acting amylin analog) in a single weekly injection.
+CagriSema combines semaglutide 2.4 mg (the prescribed active pharmaceutical ingredient and dose as Wegovy) with cagrilintide 2.4 mg (a long-acting amylin analog) in a single weekly injection.
 The combination produces greater weight loss than semaglutide alone, validating the additional benefit of the amylin pathway.

 Will I be able to switch from CagriSema to retatrutide?